A (not very) Concise History of the Morris Dance.

 - Morris Traditions in East Yorkshire.

 1/ Known History

 Mentions of Morris go back to the middle ages and it was already an old and established dance form in 1600 when William Kempe performed his nine day wonder, dancing from London to Norwich.
 The earliest written records are mainly through church accounts for entertainment provided by the parish after Mass on feasts and holy days.
-The misericords of Beverley Minster feature carvings of Morris Dancers made shortly before the reformation.
+The misericords of Beverley Minster feature carvings of every day life, including Morris Dancers made shortly before the reformation.
 Luckily, they escaped the devastation of the “English Taliban” of the time.

 It is probable that the origin of some dances, such as the Abbotts Bromley Horned Dance, (troupe shown here) are native to England and pre-date the use of the term “Morris”.
 It is unlikely that any dance is pure and unaffected by the other social forces within society.
 The truth is that the Morris known to Kempe and the Morris we know today is the result of fusion and evolution which has gone on throughout history and that there is no real answer as to where it came from.

 My humble and entirely personal opinion is that those looking for a “big bang” point at which Morris burst forth, fully formed and uniquely distinguishable, are doomed to labour in vain.

 The fusion and evolution aspect can be noted in the adoption by many traditional troupes of Irish and Scottish tunes or 19th century polkas.
 Recently French and Iberian tunes have also crept in.
 Many old photographs show Morris dancers accompanied by a single fiddle or concertina, and I can personally testify that this was still the usual case in the 1960’s.
 Today some groups seem to have more musicians than dancers.
 Typical of these are the Witchmen who are accompanied by a tribe of primeval looking drummers.